yngmjgsd/mint-encrypted-install-btrfs-swap/README.md

 before trying it on your real machine.

 I also suggest that you do not use it against the drives where the existing OSes are installed (unless, until you practice with the script and know how to use it before that).
 It is better to practice inside a virtual machine before doing it on a real system.

-[1] You can install multiple Linux systems *inside* the same encrypted container (using different logical volumes as **`/`**), and the bootloader will pick those up just fine.
-But if you want to dual-boot alongside something else (e.g. Windows), that has to use an unencrypted partition outside the container.

 ## Usage